menandmice/micetro_docs/guides/reference/setup_msa.rst

 In Server Manager dashboard click on Tools and choose Active Directory Users and Computers.
 Click on Users, right click on the group to add the Managed Service Account to.
 For example DNSAdmins or DHCP Admins.

-5. Add the Managed Service Account to M&M DNS/DHCP Server Controllers:
+5. Add the Managed Service Account to Micetro DNS/DHCP Agents:

-Go to Services and locate the M&M controllers, right click on them and choose Properties.
+Go to Services and locate the Micetro Agents, right click on them and choose Properties.
 In the Properties window click on Log On tab and choose This Account.
 Fill in the name of the service that was made in step 2.
 That is DOMAIN\ServiceAccountName ending with '$' sign.
-Click OK and restart the M&M DNS/DHCP Server Controller.
+Click OK and restart the DNS/DHCP Agent.

-To remove Managed Service Account from M&M DND/DHCP Server Controllers run cmd and write in the command:
+To remove Managed Service Account from Micetro DNS/DHCP Agents run cmd and write in the command:

 .. code-block::